ArshRomana1/ArshdeepsBookStore/README.txt

 which we all made in this step and the few errors occured in the IRepository.cs file and I solved them with "Using" statements

+2100
+Now according to the Instructions
+I added a new class in the repository folder called "Repository.cs" I made changes according to the slides and then changed the using statements